mguid65/line-commands/README.md

    move the cursor to linenumber and move screen position

+     delete line

+     delete startline endline

+   delete a line or range of lines

 Type command and parameters in any blank line in document.
 The run shortcut is ctrl-alt-k.
 You must have your cursor in the line.
 This line will be deleted and the command will be parsed and processed.